How to Create an Office 365 Email Signature Easily

 Brought to you by Exclaimer

 Migrating to Office 365 (now Microsoft 365) is becoming increasingly popular for organizations both large and small.
-If you have made the leap to Microsoft’s cloud platform, you know that you will need to create a corporate Office 365 email signature for your users.
+If you have leaped to Microsoft’s cloud platform, you know that you will need to create a corporate Office 365 email signature for your users.
 This will essentially be an electronic business card for everyone.
 By using an Office 365 Transport Rule, signatures in Outlook will be added to all outgoing messages.

 Follow the step-by-step instructions below or watch our comprehensive video guide on how to create an Office 365 signature using a Transport Rule.